New Jersey District Tournament

 Congress

-The short-ish version: I did Congress during my junior and senior years of high school (2012-2014) and it's what I primarily coach now.
-However, because of my LD-heavy background (and because like many other women in debate I too have known the pain of putting in the research only to get dropped for "sounding aggressive"), my #1 priority is the content of your speeches.
-While your speaking style and delivery is, of course, an important part of the overall package, it is called congressional debate for a reason, and I'll always, always rank a less polished speaker with better content higher than somebody who's a great orator but isn't providing something new or doesn't have the same quality of evidence.
-This may make me a little different than judges from a speech background, and that might reflect in my ranks- but it's why we have multiple judges with different perspectives, and why it's so important to be well-rounded as a competitor!
+I'm a flow judge and my #1 priority is the content of your speeches.
+While your speaking style and delivery is an important part of the overall package and I’ll mention it on ballots, it's called congressional debate for a reason, and I'll always rank a less polished speaker with better content higher than somebody who's a great orator but isn't advancing the debate.
+This may make me different than judges from a speech background, and that might reflect in my ranks-- but it's why we have multiple judges with different perspectives, and why it's so important to be well-rounded as a competitor.

 I am a parent and have been judging for the past three years.
 I appreciate clear, logical presentations that are well supported and prefer that you avoid theory arguments.
 I also value arguments made based on facts, rather than dramatics.
 Good luck, all!